playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 - Styling - How the app looks visually
 - Structure - How the app is laid out

-While the mockup above does a good job at displaying things structurally, let's look at what the app looks like structurally:
+While the mockup above does a decent job at displaying things structurally, let's look at what the app looks like structurally:

 ![The same mockup of the file list but with everything greyed out and showing just blocks](./after_html.png)

-Here, each section is laid out without any additional styling.
-Simply a wireframe of what the page will look like with each section containing blocks that are laid out in fairly simple ways.
+Here, each section is laid out without any additional styling: Simply a wireframe of what the page will look like, with each section containing blocks laid out in pretty straightforward ways.
 This is what HTML will help us build.

-Now that we understand the structure, let's add some functionality.
-We'll include a small snippet of text to each section to outline what the goals are.
-In the future, we'd use these as "acceptance" criteria.
+Now that we understand the structure let's add some functionality.
+First, we'll include a small snippet of text in each section to outline our goals.
+We'd then use these as "acceptance" criteria in the future.
 This is what our logic will provide to the app.

 ![The same wireframe mockup but with pointers to each section outlining what logic should be added to each section](after_js.png)

 Great!
-Now let's go back and add in the styling to recreate the mockup we had before!
+Now let's go back and add the styling to recreate the mockup we had before!

 ![The same mockup with styling as before](./fancy_mockup.jpg)

 For each step of the process, we can think of it like we're adding in a new programming language.

-- HTML is used for adding in the strucuture of an application.
-The sidenav might be a `<nav>` tag, for example
+- HTML is used for adding the structure of an application.
+The side nav might be a `<nav>` tag, for example.
-- JavaScript adds in the logic of the application on top of the structure.
+- JavaScript adds the logic of the application on top of the structure.
-- CSS is utilized to make all of it look nice, and to potentially add some smaller UX improvements
+- CSS is utilized to make all of it look nice and to potentially add some more minor UX improvements.

 The way I typically think about these 3 pieces of tech is:

-HTML is like the building blueprints.
+HTML is like building blueprints.
 It allows you to see the overarching pictures of what the end result will look like.
 They define the walls, doors, and flow of a home.

 JavaScript is like the electrical, plumbing, and appliances of the house.
 They allow you to interact with the building in a meaningful way.

-CSS is like the paint and other decor that goes into a home.
+CSS is like the paint and other decors that goes into a home.
 They're what makes the house feel lived in and inviting.
-They can't exist without the rest of the home, but rest assured without it it's a miserable experience.
+Of course, this decor doesn't do much without the rest of the home but rest assured, without it, it's a miserable experience.

 # Parts of the app

-Now that we've introduced the idea of what an app looks like, let's go back for a moment.
+Now that we've introduced what an app looks like let's go back for a moment.
 Remember how I said each app is made of parts?
-Let's explode the app's mockup and take a look at that in more depth.
+Let's explode the app's mockup into smaller pieces and look at them more in-depth.

 ![A top-down 3d view of the stylized mockup](./broken_down.png)

-Here, we can more distinctly see how each part of the app has it's own structure, styling, and logic.
+Here, we can more distinctly see how each part of the app has its own structure, styling, and logic.

-The files list, for example, contains the structure of each files being its own item, logic about what buttons do which actions, and some CSS to make it look engaging.
+The file list, for example, contains the structure of each file being its own item, logic about what buttons do which actions and some CSS to make it look engaging.

 While the code for this section might look something like this: